IBM/spark-tpc-ds-performance-test/README.md

 This option uses the data generation binary produced in the previous step to generate the test data at a 1GB scale factor.
 The data is generated in the directory `TPCDS_GENDATA_DIR`.
 The default location of `TPCDS_GENDATA_DIR` is the local directory `gendata`.
 This can be changed by modifying the script `bin/tpcdsenv.sh`.

-Techically, this option can be used to generate data at a different scale.
-However, since this journey is targetted towards the developer environment, the scale has been fixed at 1GB.
+Technically, this option can be used to generate data at a different scale.
+However, since this journey is targeted towards the developer environment, the scale has been fixed at 1GB.
 To modify this script to generate data at a different scale factor, see the discussion in the `scaling upto 100TB` section below.

-Below is the screenshot when this option is choosen.
+Below is the screenshot when this option is chosen.

 ```
 ==============================================